-- Roll the red and green dice (read once again as red representing the tens value and the green die representing the ones value) and go to the OF CK Range Check tri fold chart - The first column on the left contains the minimum dice values for each line of results.
-For each dice value, check either the singles (SNG) column or the doubles (DBL) column.
-To the right of the SNG or DBL header is either a fielding rating qualifier to see if the outfielder was successful at keeping a single a single (or if the player's rating is higher than the qualifier then a single would be turned into a double due to poor fielding) or on turning a would-be double into a single (due to outstanding range and quickness by the outfielder in getting to the potential double). - If ARM is listed, refer to the OF CK Routines ARM section.
-Use the outfielder's arm rating and reroll the red die to determine the batter's destination (single, double, or thrown out at second trying to advance) and any other base runner advance.
+- Check the lower portion of the fielding side of the flip side labeled OF CK (underneath the regular Hit or Out Range Check portion of the flip card) and look for the section for the play result you are referencing (SNG for Singles or DBL for Doubles). - To the right of the SNG or DBL header is a qualifier to see if the outfielder was successful on Singles in keeping a Single a Single (or if his rating is higher than the qualifier then a Single would be turned into a Double due to poor fielding) or on Doubles turning a would be Double into a Single (due to outstanding range and quickness by the outfielder in getting to the potential Double). - Or there could be an ARM listed in which case you would refer to the OF CK Arm section of the Tri Folds and use the outfielders arm and reroll the 10 sided die to determine the batters destination (single, double, or thrown out at second trying to advance) and any other base runner advance.